-Client web mapping applications access feature records stored in a spatiotemporal big data store through hosted map and feature services which offer data aggregation and visualization capabilities specific to this type of enterprise geodatabase.
-For information on how specific data aggregation capabilities are configured, see Aggregation Renderer Map Service Specification.
+Client web mapping applications access feature records stored in a spatiotemporal big data store through hosted map and feature services that offer data aggregation and visualization capabilities specific to this type of enterprise geodatabase.
+For information about how specific data aggregation capabilities are configured, see Aggregation Renderer Map Service Specification.

 - This output connector supports the addition of new feature records to a spatiotemporal big data store enterprise geodatabase.

-- The outbound connector pairs a No Operation Outbound Adapter with the Spatiotemporal Big Data Store Outbound Transport.
-All event record formatting, caching, enterprise geodatabase connection, and feature creation operations are handled by the outbound transport.
+- The outbound connector pairs a No Operation outbound adapter with the Spatiotemporal Big Data Store outbound transport.
+All event record formatting, caching, enterprise geodatabase connection, and feature creation operations are managed by the outbound transport.

 - Client web mapping applications access feature records stored in a spatiotemporal big data store through hosted map and feature services.

-- ArcGIS GeoEvent Server must have a registered server connection whose type is ArcGIS Enterprise, also known as a portal type connection, in order to obtain connection information from an ArcGIS Enterprise portal's registered spatiotemporal big data store.
-A direct connection is made from GeoEvent Server to the spatiotemporal big data store enterprise geodatabase to add and/or update feature records in a spatiotemporal big data store.
+- ArcGIS GeoEvent Server must have a registered server connection whose type is ArcGIS Enterprise, also known as a portal type connection, to obtain connection information from an ArcGIS Enterprise portal's registered spatiotemporal big data store.
+A direct connection is made from GeoEvent Server to the spatiotemporal big data store enterprise geodatabase to add or update feature records in a spatiotemporal big data store.

-- The Register ArcGIS Server capability, available when configuring a new output, allows you to register a connection to a standalone ArcGIS Server, an ArcGIS Enterprisehosting server, or the hosting server used by your ArcGIS Onlineorganization.
+- The Register ArcGIS Server capability, available when configuring a new output, allows you to register a connection to a stand-alone ArcGIS Server installation, an ArcGIS Enterprisehosting server, or the hosting server used by your ArcGIS Onlineorganization.
 Only an ArcGIS Enterprise type connection, however, will allow the output connector to interface with a spatiotemporal big data store.

-- The Create Data Source capability, available when configuring a new output, allows you to create a new spatiotemporal big data store data source.
-Like publishing a new feature service, the ability to create a new data source requires an existing GeoEvent Definition which reflects the attribute fields and schema you want feature records to exhibit.
-Note that the GeoEvent Definition you use must honor restrictions imposed by this type of enterprise geodatabase and the data source schema cannot be changed once it has been created.
-Unlike traditional map/feature services, multiple hosted map and feature services can be published which use the same spatiotemporal big data store data source.
-These hosted map/feature services provide unique data aggregation and visualization capabilities as well as RESTful access to the feature records held in the spatiotemporal big data store.
+- The Create Data Source capability, available when configuring a new output, allows you to create a spatiotemporal big data store data source.
+As with publishing a new feature service, the ability to create a data source requires an existing GeoEvent Definition that reflects the attribute fields and schema you want feature records to exhibit.
+Note that the GeoEvent Definition you use must honor restrictions imposed by this type of enterprise geodatabase, and the data source schema cannot be changed once it has been created.
+Unlike traditional map or feature services, multiple hosted map and feature services can be published that use the same spatiotemporal big data store data source.
+These hosted map or feature services provide unique data aggregation and visualization capabilities as well as RESTful access to the feature records held in the spatiotemporal big data store.

-- A spatiotemporal big data store data source cannot be created for an ArcGIS Online organization or an ArcGIS Server which is not an ArcGIS Enterprise portal's hosting server.
-For more information on working with the spatiotemporal big data store in GeoEvent Server, see the Spatiotemporal Big Data Store Tutorial.
+- A spatiotemporal big data store data source cannot be created for an ArcGIS Online organization or an ArcGIS Server installation that is not an ArcGIS Enterprise portal's hosting server.
+For more information about working with the spatiotemporal big data store in GeoEvent Server, see the Spatiotemporal Big Data Store Tutorial.